Europia79/BombArena/README.md

    * give a visual aid so that players know the location of the bomb.
 - onBombDespawn(ItemDespawnEvent e)
    * This event breaks ALL other events.
-   * There are two different ways to handle this:
-     1. cancel the event OR
-	 2. respawn a new bomb
+   * The despawn time for the bomb is now set to the entire duration of the match.
+   * cmd (/bomb spawnbomb) is the cmd that sets the duration on arena setup.
 - onBombPlace (BlockPlaceEvent e)
    * Going to help new players out by calling onBombPlant if they're close enough.
    * If they're not close enough, then tell the player to follow their compass.
    * client-side bug (invisible bomb) was fixed with deprecated updateInventory().
-- onBombPlant(InventoryOpenEvent e)
+- onBombPlantDefuse(InventoryOpenEvent e)
+   * check defuse conditions.
+   * check plant conditions.
-   * start a 7 sec PlantTimer
+   * start a 8 sec PlantTimer or 8 sec DefuseTimer.
-   * if successful, will start a 30 sec DetonateTimer.
+   * Successful PlantTimer will start a 30 sec DetonateTimer.
-   * if successful, declare the winners.
+   * Successful DetonationTimer or DefuseTimer will declare the winners.
-- onPlantFailure(InventoryCloseEvent e)
+- onBombPlantFailure(InventoryCloseEvent e)
-   * cancel() the PlantTimer.
+   * cancel() the PlantTimer or DefuseTimer.
-   * Notice that there's two ways for the BombPlant to fail:
+   * Notice that there's two ways for Plant or Defusal to fail:
-      1. Carrier prematurely closes the inventory, or
+      1. Player prematurely closes the inventory, or
-	  2. the Carrier dies.
-If the carrier dies, then we'll let onCarrierDeath handle everything.
+	  2. the player dies.
+If the player dies, then we'll let onCarrierDeath handle everything.
+- onBaseExploit(BlockBreakEvent e)
+   * Prevents players from destroying base blocks.
-- onBombDefuse(BlockBreakEvent e)
+- onBaseInteraction(PlayerInteractionEvent e)
-   * Get the player, get his team, and set the winners.
+   * Allows players to plant+defuse inside protected regions.

 Dependencies: